 Wexford Parents Hub

 Wexford Parents Hub was officially launched on October 4th 2019 in the Riverside Park Hotel by Minister Paul Kehoe, Minister of State at the Department of Defence.
 The Hub was initiated with BOBF CYPSC Programme Funding through Wexford CYPSC.
-It is being led by Barnardos with inter-agency support.
-Currently there are two part time workers from Barnardos and Tusla supporting the development of the Hub.
+It is being led by Barnardos and Tusla PPFS with inter-agency support.
+Currently there are two part time workers from Barnardos and Tusla PPFS supporting the development of the Hub.
 The virtual Hub aims to provide a "one stop shop" for parents and care-givers in Co.
 Wexford and was created in response to parenting support gaps that were highlighted in the Wexford Children and Young People's Plan 2017-2019.
-The ultimate aim is to bridge any parenting gaps in the county and provide parents with easy access to parenting supports.
+The ultimate aim is to bridge any parenting gaps in the county and to provide parents with easy access to parenting supports.

 The Hub has a dedicated phone line (053 9236343), email address (firstname.lastname@example.org), page on Wexford CYPSC website and Facebook Page.

 "Parenting Today" : A series of talks taking place in public libraries and community venues throughout Co.
 Wexford